Destinations: Haridwar, Rudraprayag, Kedarnath, Badrinath, Rishikesh

-In the morning, visit Kedarnath temple to offer prayers.
-After that trek back to Gauri Kund.
-The trek takes lesser time on the way down.
+After that, trek back to Gauri Kund.
+The trek takes less time on the way down.
 Once you reach Gauri Kund, start the drive back to Rudraprayag via Guptkashi.
 Once in Rudraprayag, check into your hotel.

 The drive to Rudraprayag will take you about 3 hours.